ozgurumyilmazim/BitcoinExchanger/README.md

 9. The software is a BTC to altcoin exchange market.
 10. Users will trade (both buy and sell) crypto currency pairs.
 11. All user interaction will be in Turkish and English.
-12. All registered users will have a wallet for all cryptocurrencies.
+12. All registered users will have a wallet for major cryptocurrencies (BTC, LTC, ETH, XRP).
 13. All registered users will have a wallet for funds (YTL, Turkish Lira)
 14. The supported alt coins are:
 a.
 ETH